 Understanding Your Tax Bill

-The information below will help property owners understand the information on the tax bill:
+The information below will help residential property owners understand the information on their tax bills:

 Town Property Tax Exemption

-The Low Income Tax Exemption is available to any person assessed to a taxable property in the Town of Trenton; currently lives in the home; and whose total income from all sources for the 2021 year was less than $26,200 (total income means total household income excluding war veteran’s allowance or pension paid pursuant to the Pension Act).
+The Application for Property Tax Exemption is available to any person assessed to a taxable property in the Town of Trenton; currently lives in the home; and whose total income from all sources for the 2022 year was less than $27,850 (total income means total household income excluding war veteran’s allowance or pension paid pursuant to the Pension Act).

 Applicants must provide proof of income & the application signature MUST be witnessed at Town Hall (120 Main Street).

 The full policy can be found here:

 Applications can be picked up at Town Hall during public office hours (Monday to Friday, 9:00am to 4:00pm).
 If you wish to print the application at home, it is available by clicking on this application link:

 The maximum exemption granted is $265.00